YJ-20

-The YJ-20 (鹰击-20 (Yīngjī-Èrlíng, eagle strike 20)) is a hypersonic anti-ship aeroballistic missile, featuring biconic aerodynamic configuration.
+The YJ-20 (鹰击-20 (Yīngjī-Èrlíng, eagle strike 20)) is a hypersonic anti-ship ballistic missile, featuring biconic aerodynamic configuration.
 The missile was first observed during the preparation of the 2025 China Victory Day Parade in August 2025.
-The missile was officially revealed at the Parade on the 3rd of September, 2025.
+The missile was officially revealed at the Parade on 3 September 2025.

 History

-In 2022, an unidentified hypersonic missile was revealed by the Chinese Navy ahead of its 73rd anniversary, launching from a universal vertical launch system of the Type 055 destroyer.
+In 2022, an unidentified hypersonic missile was revealed by the Chinese Navy ahead of its 73rd anniversary, launching from a universal vertical launching system of the Type 055 destroyer.
 The Chinese Navy did not reveal the missile's designation, but defense analysts at that time believed it to be the ship-launched version of the YJ-21.
 However, with the emergence of the YJ-20 hypersonic missile in 2025, which has a more closely aligned shape to the unidentified missile launched by Type 055, analysts believed these were two separate missile developments.

+In December 2025, Chinese state media reported that YJ-20 had undergone a "finalization test" on the Type 055.
+In July 2026, Chinese media released footage of YJ-20 being launched by the Type 052D destroyer.
+The capability to launch hypersonic missiles from relatively smaller platforms, such as the Type 052D, means the PLA Navy can distribute its firepower to a large percentage of the fleet force.

 Design

 The YJ-20 is a hypersonic anti-ship ballistic missile, featuring a biconic aerodynamic configuration.
 The configuration allows for manoeuvrable re-entry after its initial ballistic launch.
-The missile can be launched from surface vessals.
+The missile can be launched from surface vessels.
+The missile has an estimated range of 1000-1500 km.